 But even if you’re a vegetarian you can enjoy Chilaquiles Verdes, just exclude the meat!
 Whatever the case and whatever the way you choose to serve Chilaquiles Verdes, they are sure to disappear quickly.

 As a matter of fact these babies are so good that they are even served in what is known as the tornaboda in Mexico.
 A tornaboda is the after party that follows a wedding reception in the Mexican culture.
-Different treats and foods are served to keep the guests energized and going after all the festivities and adult beverages that have been consumed throughout the night. 🙂 “Levantar muertos” literally translates to “waking up the dead.” truthfully, I can be woken up to these anytime!
+Different treats and foods are served to keep the guests energized and going after all the festivities and adult beverages that have been consumed throughout the night. 🙂 “Levantar muertos” literally translates “waking up the dead.”
+Truthfully, I can be woken up to these anytime!